 How to get to Samothraki, Greece

-The only way to get to Samothraki is by boat from the Port of Alexandroupoli that takes you to the Port of Kamariotissa.
-The boat ride is about 2 hours long and runs daily all year round and twice a day during the months of July and August.
+The only way to get to Samothraki is by ferry from the Port of Alexandroupoli that takes you to the Port of Kamariotissa.
+The ferry ride is about 2 hours long and runs daily all year round and twice a day during the months of July and August.
 To book your ferry tickets check out Ferryscanner.

 Getting around Samothraki